Tree-based boosting with functional data: Statements and Declarations

-The authors gratefully thank Professor James and Professor Ferraty for sharing the code used in their papers (\cite{james2005functional} and \cite{ferraty2013functional}).
 This research was supported by the Natural Sciences and Engineering Research Council of Canada [Discovery Grant RGPIN-2016-04288].
+The authors have no competing interests to declare that are relevant to the content of this article.